- Prepping is not crazy

 Movies like Terminator and the Matrix are easy to dismiss as unlikely science fiction.
 But let’s listen to the smartest experts in the world, many of whom are legitimately worried about the tech we’re working on right now.

 This isn’t the normal luddite “humans we’re meant to fly in airplanes!” type fear.
-Yes, people in the past have often worried that the shiny new technology would result in certain doom, but it never did.
+Yes, people in the past have often worried that new technology would result in certain doom, but it never did.

 But until now we’ve never dealt with new frontiers like self-aware machines that are infinitely more intelligent, connected, and capable than humans are.
 Never before could a few people with some basic lab tools edit a human embryo.

-This fear is rational and coming from the very same people who are inventing the technology!
+This fear is rational and coming from the very same people who are inventing the technology.

 Real-life Iron Man, Elon Musk, in a warning given at a gathering of America’s top politicians: “AI is a fundamental risk to the existence of human civilization, and I don’t think people fully appreciate that.”